-- Red Hat Gluster Storage can convert a two-way replicated volume without arbiter bricks into an arbitrated replicated volume.
+- Red Hat Gluster Storage can convert a two-way replicated volume into an arbitrated replicated volume.
 See Section 5.8.5, “Converting to an arbitrated volume” for details.

 Limitations of arbitrated replicated volumes

-- Arbitrated replicated volumes provide better data consistency than a two-way replicated volume that does not have arbiter bricks.
-However, because arbitrated replicated volumes store only metadata, they provide the same level of availability as a two-way replicated volume that does not have arbiter bricks.
+- Although arbitrated replicated volumes provide better data consistency than a two-way replicated volume, because they store only metadata, they provide the same level of availability as a two-way replicated volume.
 To achieve high-availability, you need to use a three-way replicated volume instead of an arbitrated replicated volume.

 - Tiering is not compatible with arbitrated replicated volumes.

-- Arbitrated volumes can only be configured in sets of three bricks at a time.
-Red Hat Gluster Storage can convert an existing two-way replicated volume without arbiter bricks into an arbitrated replicated volume by adding an arbiter brick to that volume.
+- Arbiters can only be configured for three-way replicated volumes.
+However, Red Hat Gluster Storage can convert an existing two-way replicated volume into an arbitrated replicated volume.
 See Section 5.8.5, “Converting to an arbitrated volume” for details.

 5.8.1.
 Arbitrated volume requirements